laarchambault/gem_trader/README.md

 * navigate to http:/localhost:3000 to play

+## Demo
+While this code is not in production stage, you can see the demo here: https://youtu.be/GNFE0givTTA

 ## About the Developers
 Ariel Davis and Laura Archambault created this app while students at Flatiron School, Atlanta campus.
 The project assignment was to create a Rails application, both front- and backend using 5 models.
 Students were to demonstrate an understanding of ActiveRecord and the MVC pattern.